 Schaeffer said Christianity should never have considered pre-Christian Greek writings.
 He said they were not Christian and were rotten humanistic roots to our faith.
 He criticized Thomas Aquinas (1250AD) for reconciling Greek philosophy with Christianity.
 Schaeffer criticized what he considered the "evolution" of theology.
 He was also angry at Lutherans, Presbyterians and many other denominations that approached theology this way.
 Mr. Schaeffer believed that traditional theology causes a subordination of the Jewish modes of thought of the Old Testament and gives prominence of Greco-Roman forms of thought.
 He says this has paved the way to Secular Humanism.
 What Mr. Schaeffer doesn't say is that the Apostles Paul and John both acknowledge the place of Greek philosophy in the plan of God's Church and they are quick to make use of it in the Bible.
 You can't throw out Greek philosophy without throwing away the New Testament.
 In this respect Mr. Schaeffer is very mistaken.

 The rise of Human Secularism has a lot more to do with complacency and division among all Christians than with Catholic theology or the historical Catholic Church.

 We are all to blame for the division.
 Catholic and Evangelicals.

 It is our division and complacency which has caused our present situation.
 Divided we fall.
 We need to roll up our sleeves and work together.

 The rest of this series of articles

-I think there are parts of Francis Schaeffer's approach which are unfair, unhistorical, and unbiblical.
-I think that needs a critical exploration.
-In the next few articles I will try to address those issues.
+There are parts of Francis Schaeffer's approach which are unfair, unhistorical, and unbiblical.
+That needs a critical exploration.
+In the next few articles we will try to address those issues.